David-solly/mxbcode/README.md

 ### Running the cli

-The cli does not require any arguments to generate a batch of 100, that is the default beahiour.
+The cli does not require any arguments to generate a batch of 100, that is the default behaviour.
 There are several flags which are available to alter the behaviour;

 `-count` a custom amount to generate - limited to a max of 100 as per the spec.
 Attempting any higher numbers will result in an error.